openfaas/connector-sdk/README.md

 ## Kafka-connector

 This is a Proof-of-Concept for connecting a Kakfa topic to the OpenFaaS API Gateway.

+This sample is setup for use on Swarm, but the application code will also work on Kubernetes.

 Usage: